By: AY1920S2-CS2103T-F11-4 Since: Jun 2016 Licence: MIT

 that frequently use our application and such process like shopping for a certain recipe’s ingredient is

 intuitive to users.
-Furthermore, this command creates interaction between the Cookbook
+Furthermore, this command creates interaction between the Cookbook and Cart which

 helps to further integrate the application as an all-in-one application.